NVIDIA/aistore/docs/nbi.md

 ## Supported buckets

+## Supported buckets

 NBI applies to **remote buckets** only: cloud buckets (S3, GCS, Azure, OCI) and remote AIS buckets.
-It is not currently supported for in-cluster `ais://` buckets (with little motivation to add such support in the future).
+It is not (yet) supported for in-cluster `ais://` buckets for one simple reason: little (if any) performance benefit expected.

+After all, the primary goal of NBI is to eliminate the latency and repeated backend traffic of remote listing.
+For in-cluster `ais://` buckets, metadata is already local and served at native AIS speed, so an additional inventory layer would bring little value.

+> Still, it remains a valid option for point-in-time consistency (snapshotting) - to be possibly considered in the future.

 ## Overview